zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.onnx.onnx_utils.md

 get_op_type(node)
 ```

-Construct the qualified name of the ONNX operator.
+Construct the qualified type name of the ONNX operator.

 **Args:**